openjdk/guide/src/guide/project-maintenance.md

 * Ask others to continue the merge from the troubled change forward, how far forward is up you of course, either just that troublesome change, or the rest of the merge up to the $TAG.
 * Rinse and repeat: There may appear further conflicts requiring other contributors help.

-**Pros:** all commits in the merge branch compile and test, you always have a working branch.
+**Pros:** All commits in the merge branch compile and test, you always have a working branch.

-**Cons:** there is an unknown extra amount of merge work, multiple iterations create more work.
+**Cons:** There is an unknown extra amount of merge work, multiple iterations create more work.
 For instance you may find yourself resolving the same files multiple times (e.g. back-out commits).

 ::: {.box}
 [To the top](#){.boxheader}